 Chris Kinsey was Oriel Davies’ first Writer-in-Residence 2011 -13.
 She is the author of 3 poetry collections: Kung Fu Lullabies and Cure for a Crooked Smile published by Ragged Raven Press and Swarf by Smokestack Books.

 Chris was BBC Wildlife Poet of the year in 2008.

 She writes a regular Nature Diary for Cambria and won Natur Cymru’s last prose competition, ‘Inspired by Nature’ and has also written short dramas.

-Chris’s article reproduced with kind permission of Frances Jones – Davies, editor of Cambria
+Dung and Bling, written in November 2011, is reproduced with permission of Frances Jones – Davies, editor of Cambria magazine:

 Cambria is Wales’s National Magazine covering Welsh Culture, Lifestyle, Politics and interviews and articles on leading figures in Wales.